betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 ![Automating a tipping strategy with Bet Angel](./img/BetAngeltipBack.png)

-!!! tip "Changing the rules"
+!!! info "Changing the rules"
     This approach only allows you to back one runner and lay one runner per race.
 If your strategy bets on multiple runners per race you can edit the rules file, select 'copy rule', then edit the second rule to use the runner selected in 'Automation Nomination Selection 2 and delete the lay strategy.

     The beauty of this tool is that you can customise the rules until you have a set that do what you want them to.